winterland1989/Action.js/README.md

 You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, sync or async, will be passed to the rest of the chain.

 So, what if we don't supply a `guard`?
-Since we have to supply a callback to the `_go`, we can check if the callback we supplied received an `Error` or not like this:
+Since we have to supply a callback to `_go`, we can check if the final result is an `Error` or not like this:

 ```js
 apiReturnAction('...')._go(function(data){